browserengineering/book/book/invalidation.md

         # ...
 ```

-However, this won't work.
-More precisely, your browser will likely
+Here the `set` call clears the dirty bit.
+However, this code doesn't
-crash inside a `get` call somewhere during paint because your browser
+work.
+If you run it, your browser will crash when it skips recomputing
-will skip recursing even into layout objects that are dirty.
+a field that was dirty.

 This is a consequence of us implementing *lazy* marking.
-Consider how
+Recall how
-the `mark` method is implemented:
+the `mark` method works:

 ``` {.python}
 class ProtectedField: